lsst/rtn-087/index.rst

 ..
 See the `Documenteer documentation <https://documenteer.lsst.io/technotes/index.html>`_ for tips on how to write and configure your new technote.

 ##################################
-CMMS-JIRA Workflow and API Details
+OpenMAINT-Jira Workflow and API Details
 ##################################

 .. abstract::